daviduslan/coursera-getting-and-cleaning-data-week-4-project/CodeBook.md

 * `LAYING` (6): subject was laying down during the test

 ## Measurements
-These are the final resulting column names.
-For more info on each measurement, please refer to the Source Data section above and see details on the original data.
+These are the final resulting column names and what they measured.

 * tBodyAccMeanX - Mean linear acceleration in the X direciton (g)
 * tBodyAccMeanY - Mean linear acceleration in the Y direction (g)